The Big Pants (part one)

 “What?”
 She was splitting her egg with a fork.
 “No, why should it?
 Maybe I won’t have an egg then.”

 “And what have they got against coffee, I wanna know?
-No, I’m talking about, if you had five pieces of toast.
+No, I’m talking about, if you had four pieces of toast.
 You could.”

 They had got this far along.
 He would not normally have lit into conversation with a woman.
 In a bar, he couldn’t have done it.
-Toby Messerman, who charged four thousand eight hundred sixty-three dollars for a seven day retreat, might yet offer a bargain.
+Toby Messerman, who charged four thousand eight hundred and sixty-three dollars for a seven-day retreat, might yet offer a bargain.

 “Grow up,” he said, under his own breath.